 For the purpose of the EU General Data Protection Regulation 2016/679 (the GDPR), the data controller is Codility Limited.
-Our registered office is on the 9th Floor, 107 Cheapside, London, United Kingdom EC2V 6DN.
+Our registered office is at 9th Floor, 107 Cheapside, London, United Kingdom EC2V 6DN.
 Our company registration number is 08372083.

 Codility Limited is registered as a data controller with the UK’s Information Commissioner’s Office (the ICO), registration number ZA440192.
 The ICO is selected as Codility’s designated independent dispute resolution body to address complaints and provide appropriate recourse free of charge to individuals.
 The ICO can be contacted via www.ico.org.uk.